Falkland Islands Museum & National Trust

 The historic heart of Stanley

 2. Roadworks are starting in the area in the very near future.
-One of the things we have been desperate to have in place is a large sign showing people where the Museum is located.
-This sign, designed by Julie Halliday, will be going up on the corner of the Gilbert House car park in time for the new tourist season.
+One of the things we have been desperate to have in place is a large sign showing people exactly where the Museum is located.
+This sign, designed by Julie Halliday, will be erected on the corner of the Gilbert House car park in time for the new tourist season.
 Thank you to the Public Works Department for offering to erect this for us.

 The United Kingdom Falkland Islands Trust recently donated £5,000.00 to go towards Falkland Islands Museum & National Trust projects.

-The money is being spent in a variety of ways to benefit both the Museum and the National Trust:
+This very generous donation is being spent in a variety of ways to benefit both the Museum and the National Trust:

 1. Visitors to the Dockyard site will have noticed that the Printing Office outside wall now has a 2 metre wide panel showing a map (and flag) of the Falkland Islands.